phiresky/blog/posts/2020/sqlite-performance-tuning.md

     pragma journal_mode = WAL;
     ```

     Instead of writing changes directly to the db file, write to a write-ahead-log instead and regularily commit the changes.
-This allows multiple concurrent readers, and can significantly improve performance.
+This allows multiple concurrent readers even during an open write transaction, and can significantly improve performance.

 -   Synchronous Commit

     ```sql
     pragma synchronous = normal;
     ```

     or even `synchronous=off`.
-The default is `full`, which means every single update has to wait for [FSYNC](https://en.wikipedia.org/wiki/Sync_(Unix)).
+The default is `full`, which means every single update has to wait for [FSYNC](<https://en.wikipedia.org/wiki/Sync_(Unix)>).
 Normal is still completely corruption safe in WAL mode, and means only WAL checkpoints have to wait for FSYNC.
 Off can cause db corruption, though I've never had problems.
 See here: https://www.sqlite.org/pragma.html#pragma_synchronous

 -   Temporary files location